 KD: So you fall somewhere in the middle?

-VR: I’m somewhere in the middle, the peacemaker.
+VR: I’m sort of in the middle, the peacemaker.

 KD: The peacemaker?
 [Laughter] I can imagine.
-Now what are your parents’ names, and your sister and brothers names?
+Now what are your parents’ names, and your sisters' and brothers' names?

 VR: Yes, my brother is the only one who migrated, he went west and I went to law school in Boston and came back, but everybody else stayed here.